ADVERTISING AT CURTAINUP

 New Ohio Theatre 154 Christopher Street newohiotheatre.org 888.596.1027

 New Ohio Theatre in association with Purpleman Theater presents revival of Paul Vogels's comedy, directed by Marc Stuart Weitz.
 From 3/11/14; opening 3/23/14; closing 4/12/14.
 What it's about: Follows the story of Anna and Ruth, a lesbian couple, who enlist their gay friend Peter to help them create a family.
 But are any of them ready for parenthood?
-Tensions rise as the three adults prepare for the imminent arrival of their baby—meanwhile matters are made all the more challenging by the persistence of the three imaginary children who already live with them.
-The lines between fantasy and reality, child and adult, love and madness crisscross through this hysterically funny and deeply touching play about what it means to be a family. $30 ($25 previews, $20 students).
+Tensions rise as the three adults prepare for the imminent arrival of their baby; meanwhile matters are made all the more challenging by the persistence of the three imaginary children who already live with them.
+The lines between fantasy and reality, child and adult, love and madness crisscross in this play about what it means to be a family. $30 ($25 previews, $20 students).
 Running time: 105 minutes including intermission

 New Group The Acorn Theatre, 410 West 42nd Street (212) 244-3380 x305.thenewgroup.org

 NY premiere of Sharr White play directed by Bart DeLorenzo.
 Cast: Megan Mullally and Nick Offerman.
 From 4/13/14; closing 6/01/14.
 For an idea of what to expect see the New Jersey review